DSobscure/cgi_drl_platform/README.md

 - Chiu-Chou Lin, Wei-Chen Chiu, I-Chen Wu.
 Perceptual Similarity for Measuring Decision-Making Style and Policy Diversity in Games.
 TMLR 08/2024.
 [Link](https://openreview.net/forum?id=30C9AWBW49) [branch](https://github.com/DSobscure/cgi_drl_platform/tree/playstyle_similarity_tmlr)
     - New Dataset and HSD Models: Coming Soon
     - This is a backup code repository (the version after the last paper revision).
 If you have any problems running this code, feel free to create a new issue in this repo.
+- Chiu-Chou Lin, Yu-Wei Shih, Kuei-Ting Kuo, Yu-Cheng Chen, Chien-Hua Chen, Wei-Chen Chiu, I-Chen Wu.
+Identifying and Clustering Counter Relationships of Team Compositions in PvP Games for Efficient Balance Analysis.
+TMLR 09/2024.
+[Link](https://openreview.net/forum?id=2D36otXvBE) [branch](https://github.com/DSobscure/cgi_drl_platform/tree/game_balance_measures_tmlr) [dataset and models](https://zenodo.org/records/13383407)
+    - This is a backup code repository (the version after the last paper revision).
+If you have any problems running this code, feel free to create a new issue in this repo.

 # Environment Installation
 ## 1. Get CGI DRL Platform